 Here you will identify the data that will be collected or used to answer your research question, and will plan for data management throughout the lifecycle.
 A key component of this step is to start a Data Management Plan.
 Many public funders of research, as well as ethic committees ask for a data management plan to be submitted as part of their application.

 Treat your DMP as a living document.
 Create it before or in the early stages of research, and update it where necessary during the project.
-You may not know all the answers at the start, but circumstances may change. |
+You may not know all the answers at the start of your project and it can be updated periodically as the project progresses, or if there are any significant developments. |

 What to include in DMP